Garry Meier: WGN

 On March 2, 2009, Meier began a week-long stint on WGN (AM) during the vacant 1-4 p.m. slot.
 WGN announced that Meier would take over the 1-4 slot on a permanent basis beginning April 3, 2009.

-On April 8, 2010 WGN Radio announced that Garry Meier would become WGN's afternoon drive host effective April 9, 2010.
+On April 8, 2010, WGN Radio announced that Garry Meier would become WGN's afternoon drive host effective April 9, 2010.
 Meier's shift ran 3-7 p.m. on WGN.

 On May 21, 2014, Meier was reassigned to WGN's freeform Internet radio station, WGN.FM, effective May 27.
 On November 20, 2014, Tribune Media announced that it was immediately dropping Meier's afternoon show from their internet stream WGN.fm as well as other changes, moves that were made, according to insiders, because the company had been unable to generate enough revenue to offset its costs.

 Podcast

 In December 2015, Meier announced plans for an online radio show and podcast to begin sometime in early 2016.
 Meier also announced that Keiling, the traffic reporter for his previous WGN show, would be his news anchor.
 Meier stated that he had to wait until his prior contract with WGN was completed before beginning this new venture.
-In March 2016, Meier launched a premium subscription podcast service for a monthly fee, but stated that he would initially produce three free one-hour shows per week to try and attract subscribers.
+In March 2016, Meier launched a premium subscription podcast service for a monthly fee, but stated that he would initially produce three free one-hour shows per week to try to attract subscribers.